 1988 started well for Three Leaning Men with shows in front of touring Australian band Painters and Dockers, a consolation for their aborted slot at the cancelled Neon Picnic festival earlier that year.

-There was one final, belated release from Meltdown Records – the little-seen, era spanning Melter Shelter in 1989.
+There was one final, belated release from Meltdown Records – the little-seen, era-spanning Melter Shelter in 1989.
 Only Paul Campbell and The End survived from the previous gathering of bands.
-Luckily, the future of the city’s alternative music scene lay in its grooves with The Clear and its member Dave White, who led the next charge with Lung and Yellow Bike Records – and Earwigs On Fire, whose line-up included key members of the mighty Feast of Stevens.
+Luckily, the future of the city’s alternative music scene lay in its grooves with The Clear and its member Dave White, who led the next charge with Lung and Yellow Bike Records – and Earwigs Under Fire, whose line-up included key members of the mighty Feast of Stevens.